JuliaNLSolvers/NLsolve.jl/README.md

 It is possible to give an optional third function `fj!` to the constructor, as for the full Jacobian case.

-Note that on the first call to `j!` or `fj!`, the sparse matrix passed in argument is empty, i.e. all its elements are zeros.
-But this matrix is not reset across function calls.
-So you need to be careful and ensure that you don't forget to overwrite all nonzeros elements that could have been initialized by a previous function call.
+Note that the Jacobian matrix is not reset across function calls.
+As a result, you need to be careful and ensure that you don't forget to overwrite all nonzeros elements that could have been initialized by a previous function call.
 If in doubt, you can clear the sparse matrix at the beginning of the function.
 If `J` is the sparse Jacobian, this